cincoutprabu/xamlquery/README.md

 1) Why Search() method requires a reference control as argument?

 The reference control is used to limit the search scope.
-The search scope is very important, because of Silverlight’s behavior of creating additional controls in the rendered output.
+It would be optimal to search in a lesser scope for faster results.
 The lesser the search scope, the higher the accuracy of matching.
 For example, if the user needs to find controls inside a Grid, the reference control shall be that Grid instead of root control in the Page/UserControl.

 2) Can we use any number of white-spaces inside a query string?